 - Genetic Testing:

-- IVF provides options for same-sex couples and single individuals wishing to conceive using donor eggs or sperm.
+- IVF treatment provides treatment options for same-sex couples and single women who wish to conceive through donor eggs or sperm.

 - Donor Egg/Sperm IVF: